nodemailer/nodemailer/README.md

 If `type` is not set, "direct" will be used

+### Global transport options

+In addition to any specific configuration for a selected transport type, a few global ones exist.

+  * **resolveHostname** - if set to true, resolves the public hostname for the current machine (makes an external HTTP request to resolve it).
+The value is used when generating `Message-ID` values (as the domain part) and when identifying itself to a SMTP server
+  * **xMailer** - if the value is a string it replaces the default `X-Mailer` header value.
+If the value is `false` then `X-Mailer` is stripped from the header

 ### Setting up SMTP

 SMTP is different from the other transport mechanisms, as in its case a connection